mwaskom/lyman/doc/workflow.rst

 -------------

 If you haven't already done this, clone the lyman repository from Github and install it (``python setup.py install``).
+You'll also need to install the lyman dependencies.
 If you're starting a new analysis and already have an older version of lyman, it's probably a good idea to check the commit log on Github and then update (``git pull origin master``) and re-install.

+Lyman's unit-test suite can be run by executing the command ``nosetests`` in the source directory.
+Because it is difficult to unit-test high-level scripting code, the coverage is lighter than would be ideal (benchmarking the workflows on real data is an active area of development).
+However, the test suite will catch basic things like missing dependencies.

 Setup the Lyman Project
 -----------------------